zimlit/macadamia/docs/ma_window.rst

     .. c:member:: int width

         The width of the window.

     .. c:member:: int height

         The height of the window.

     .. c:member:: const char *title

         The title of the window.

     .. c:member:: bool hasGlContext

         Whether the window has a OpenGL context.

     .. c:member:: void (*mouseMovedCallback)(int x, int y)

-            Is called in the event loop when the mouse is moved.
+        Is called by :c:func:`maWindowPollEvents` when the mouse is moved.

     .. c:member:: void (*resizeCallback)(int width, int height)

-            Is called in the event loop when the window is resized.
+        Is called by :c:func:`maWindowPollEvents` when the window is resized.

+    .. c:member:: void (*keyPressedCallback)(int key)

+        Is called by :c:func:`maWindowPollEvents` when a key is pressed.

+    .. c:member:: void (*KeyReleasedCallback)(int key)

+        Is called by :c:func:`maWindowPollEvents` when a key is released.

 .. c:function:: MaWindow *maWindowNew(int width, int height, const char *title);